GOV-SA/design-system-gov.sa/README.md

 - govsa-ds.js: include the all JavaScript file.

-## Installation design system project
+## Installation the design system project
 1. Clone the project
 2. Go to the project root directory
 3. Run `yarn`